-Possibly, yes, but whether or not the respondent will be successful depends on many factors.
-The respondent can apply to the court for a modification, including but not limited to, a modification of the duration of the protection order or dismissal of a permanent protection order.1 S/he must prove at a hearing (where you can be present) that the modification is appropriate or that a dismissal is appropriate because the protection order is no longer necessary.2 However, the respondent must wait two years after the permanent order was issued or after any prior motion by the respondent to modify or dismiss the order (regardless of whether or not the judge granted the prior motion).1
+The respondent can apply to the court for a modification, asking the judge to shorten or dismiss a permanent protection order.1 Then there would be a hearing, where you can be present, during which the respondent would try to prove why the modification is appropriate or why the protection order is no longer necessary.2 However, the respondent must wait two years after the permanent order was issued or after any prior motion by the respondent to modify or dismiss the order.1

 In considering whether or not to modify or dismiss a protection order, the judge will consider all relevant factors, including but not limited to:

-- whether or not the respondent has complied with (followed) the terms of the protection order;
+- whether or not the respondent has followed the terms of the protection order;

 - whether or not the respondent has met the conditions associated with the protection order, if any;